Child Protective Services (CPS) and Dependency Actions

 has been abandoned, abused, or neglected by their parent, guardian, or custodian

 has no parent, guardian, or custodian able to take good care of them, so there is a danger of serious damage to the child’s physical or psychological development

 You have the right to have a lawyer represent you.
 If you cannot pay for one, tell the judge.
 The judge may appoint you one or direct you to the public defender’s office.

 If you can pay for a lawyer, you must hire one.
-How to find a Lawyer has phone numbers for lawyer referral services statewide.
+How to find a Lawyer might help with this.

 You have the right to information.
 CPS must try to notify you as soon as possible

-that they have taken your child into custody
+that they have taken your children into custody

 what your legal rights are